kgmedia-data/jx-tracker/README.md

 ## use gulp xxxx to build
 - Just type gulp x and it will spit out the possible arguments

+## NOTE
+ - for the JS source code, typically there will be some "interface" info at the bottom of each file
 ## Deployment Names
 - bundles/amp-osm.js
     ==x PLANNED BY NOT YET ==>  https://scripts.jixie.io/jxamp.min.js